PSLmodels/Tax-Calculator/docs/source/contributor_guide.rst

        tax-calculator$ source activate taxcalc-dev

-If you are working on Windows, use the following the command line:
+    If you are working on Windows, use the following from the command line:

     .. code-block:: python